ligato/docs/docs/plugins/other-vpp-plugins.md

 Security policy database (SPD) specifies policies that determine the disposition of all the inbound or outbound IP traffic from either the host or the security gateway.
 The SPD is bound to an SPD interface and contains a list of policy entries (security table).
 Every policy entry points to VPP security association.
 Security policy database is defined in the common IPSec [model][ipsec-model].

 The SPD defines its own unique index within VPP.
 The user has an option to set its own index (it is not generated in the VPP, as for example for access lists) in `uint32` range.
-The index is a mandatory field in the model because it serves as a unique identifier also in the vpp-agent and is a part of the SPD key as well.
+The index is a mandatory field in the model because it serves as a unique identifier also in the VPP-Agent and is a part of the SPD key as well.
 The attention has to be paid defining an index in the model.
 Despite the field is a `string` format, it only accepts plain numbers.
 Attempt to set any non-numeric characters ends up with an error.

 Every policy entry has field `sa_index`.
 This is the security association reference in the security policy database.
 The field is mandatory, missing value causes an error during configuration.

 The SPD defines two bindings: the security association (for every entry) and the interface.
 The interface binding is important since VPP needs to create an empty SPD first, which cannot be done without it.
 All the policy entries are configured after that, where the SA is expected to exist.
-Since every security policy database entry is configured independently, vpp-agent can configure IPSec SPD only partially (depending on available binding).
+Since every security policy database entry is configured independently, VPP-Agent can configure IPSec SPD only partially (depending on available binding).

-All the binding can be resolved by the vpp-agent.
+All the binding can be resolved by the VPP-Agent.

 **Configuration example**